List of AMC engines: Buick 225

 Kaiser introduced the "Dauntless" 225 cuin V6 engine in the 1966 CJ and as an option in the C101 Jeepster Commando.
-Kaiser bought the tooling from Buick to build the 225 during the short period prior to selling its Jeep subsidiary to AMC.
+Kaiser bought Buick's tooling to build the engines for a brief period before selling its Jeep subsidiary to AMC.

-American Motors retained the Buick engine briefly after it bought Jeep.
+American Motors retained the Buick engine for a brief period after it bought Jeep from Kaiser.
 The engine was retired in 1971 shortly after AMC acquired Kaiser in 1970.
 American Motors sold the tooling back to General Motors in 1974.

 The engine was an odd-fire V6, meaning that TDC for the cylinders was not evenly spaced around the engine but grouped in pairs.
-The engines in Jeeps featured a heavier flywheel than the Buick version to help dampen vibrations resulting from the engine's firing pattern.
+Jeep engines featured a heavier flywheel than the Buick version helping dampen vibrations caused by the engine's firing pattern.
 The engine was known at the time for its power and reliability.
-It would idle slowly, but not as smooth as other engines, especially the inline sixes.
+It would idle slowly, but not as smoothly as other engines, especially the inline sixes.

 This engine was used in the following vehicles: